bitcoinzero/bitcoinzero/README.md

 ### call *getauxblock* with six parameters
 This is mainly for testing.
 The classic *CAuxPow* object includes some unneeded parts.
 We can break it down and only send wanted parts to form the PoW.
 This will submit the block with the PoW.
 # How To Redeem
 Bitcoin Zero takes the snapshot of Bitcoin chainstate at height 478558.
-As a result, people who have BTC at Bitcoin 478558 have the same amout of BTZ now.
-This section introduces how can we redeem that part of BTZ.
+As a result, people who have BTC at Bitcoin 478558 have the same amout of BCZ now.
+This section introduces how can we redeem that part of BCZ.
 ## step 1 : call RPC *z_getnewaddress*
 This will give you a new shielded address where informations like balance are shielded from other people.
-You are going to redeem those BTZ to this address.
+You are going to redeem those BCZ to this address.
 ### note:
 In Zcash, coinbase can only be sent to a shielded address in order to increase privacy for all participants on a systemic level.
-For the same reason, in Bitcoin Zero, coinbase and BTZ from the snapshot can only be sent to a shielded address.
+For the same reason, in Bitcoin Zero, coinbase and BCZ from the snapshot can only be sent to a shielded address.
 ## step 2 : call RPC *importprivkey*
 Import your private keys related to your BTC at height 478558.
 It will return corresponding addresses.
 You can check the balance with RPC *listunspent* afterwards.
 ### note:
 The snapshot and the Bitcoin chainstate at height 478558 use the same pubkeys.
-So the same private keys will give us access to corresponding BTZ.
+So the same private keys will give us access to corresponding BCZ.
 Details of this RPC can be found here https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_calls_list.
 ## step 3 : call RPC *z_shieldcoinbase*
 *z_shieldcoinbase* takes two parameter.
 First, the address you get from *importprivkey*.
 Second, the address you get from *z_getnewaddress*.
 That's it.
-This will send BTZ from the snapshot to your new shielded address.
+This will send BCZ from the snapshot to your new shielded address.
 After waiting about a minute, you can check the transaction by call RPC *z_getoperationresult*.
 ### note:
 Details of this RPC can be found here https://github.com/zcash/zcash/blob/master/doc/payment-api.md.